 The biannual Interior Mayors’ Awards for the Arts is an event that recognizes the efforts and achievements of those individuals and organizations who strive to increase awareness, opportunities, and quality of life in Interior Alaska through the arts.

-Each mini-bazaar features up to 10 different local artists and artisans and happens concurrently with other large events in Pioneer Park.
-Register now to participate!
+Every holiday season Fairbanks Arts Associations hosts Mini-Bazaars in the Bear Gallery that feature up to 10 different local artists and artisans.
+Mini-Bazaars happen concurrently with other large events in Pioneer Park.

 For more information, contact firstname.lastname@example.org or call (907) 456-6485 x226.